alttch/bma-benchmark/README.md

 ![Perf](https://raw.githubusercontent.com/alttch/bma-benchmark/main/perf1.png)

-Need anything more complex?
-Check the crate docs and use structures manually.
+Need anything more sophisticated?
+Check the crate docs and use its structures directly.

 Enjoy!